-Before the first world war there was a minor genre in American, and surely Canadian, journalism: the leisurely description of a junket.
+Before the First World War a minor genre in American journalism was the leisurely account of a junket.
 I’ve discussed a few examples in these pages.
-One was a banker’s outing in the Midwest to sample a real burgoo, the Southern stew of mixed meat and vegetables on a starch base.
-Some were tours of breweries and distilleries.
-The best have an understated, downhome humour, not hard to achieve in a time before our era of sound-bite, relentless jargon, and clamouring “personalities”.
+One was a banker’s outing in the Midwest to sample real burgoo, the stew of mixed meat and vegetables on a starch base.

-A July, 1898 story fits the bill, but with deeper interest for those who plumb the history of spirits.
-A group of newspaper editors from Maysville, Kentucky took a trip up north to visit Hiram Walker Distillery in Walkerville, Ontario.
+A July 1898 story exemplified the style and has particular interest for those who plumb the history of spirits.
+Newspaper editors from Maysville, Kentucky took a trip into Canada to visit the Hiram Walker distillery in Walkerville, Ontario.

-That’s Kentuckians, mind, making homage to a Canadian whisky town, and not just that, but from Maysville.
-A charming locality on the Ohio river, Maysville is not just any town in Kentucky, but may be where bourbon was named.
-At any rate Maysville is considered by many the spiritual home of bourbon whiskey.
+That’s Kentuckians paying homage to a Canadian whisky centre, and not just that, from Maysville.
+A charming town on the Ohio river, Maysville is not just any town in Kentucky, it might be the place bourbon was named.
+At any rate, the town lays claim to being the spiritual home of bourbon.

 I’ve been to Maysville, twice in fact.
-It was originally called Limestone, a river port that shipped corn whiskey by flatboat to New Orleans and other distant markets.
-The long rest in wood and motion of the boats helped create the character.
-Maysville was only in famed Bourbon County for three years – changing county lines put it in another county even before 1800 – but it might be where bourbon was named, as the name for whiskey emerges early in its newspapers.
-(Other theories exist, too).
+It was originally named Limestone, a river port that shipped corn whiskey by flatboat to New Orleans and other remote markets.
+The sojourn in wood and motion of the craft helped create the oaky sweetish bourbon character.

-Now, why would Kentucky town notables sally north to any whiskey destination?
-It’s coals to Newcastle, isn’t it?
-Well, Canadian Club whisky had achieved good success in the United States in the 1880s and ’90s.
-It sold for top dollar and while not a “straight” itself, people clearly liked it.
-It was 100% aged, contrary to American blends that typically used un-aged neutral spirits as the base.
-So that was part of it.
-As well, it was imported, with the cachet most imports have.
-Word about “C.C.” obviously had gotten ’round, even to proud Kentucky, where no one needed lessons how to make whiskey (then or now really).
-Maybe Hiram Walker hosted the group to get some good press in the heartland of American whiskey.
+Why would Kentucky notables travel to any whiskey destination outside Kentucky?
+Coals to Newcastle surely.
+But Canadian Club had achieved good success in the United States in the 1880s and ’90s.
+It sold for top dollar and while not a “straight”, people clearly liked it.
+It was 100% aged, unlike typical American blends that combined white (un-aged) neutral spirits with some aged bourbon or rye.

+As well, Canadian Club was imported, and held the cachet imports often glean in any market.
+Word about “C.C.” had gotten around, even to old Kentucky where no one needed lessons in how to make whiskey.
+Likely Hiram Walker hosted the group to win some press in the U.S. whiskey heartland.

-Rail, boat, and even carriage were employed on the trip.
-The Kentuckians took great pleasure encountering our bracing Lake winds in July.
-If you have ever been to Kentucky in summer, you’ll know why!
+And Hiram Walker probably slipped flasks to its esteemed visitors as they strode the gangplank for the steamer home.
+Thus fortified or not, the Kentuckians took great pleasure encountering the Great Lake winds in July.
+If you have ever been to Kentucky in summer, you’ll know why.

-As reported, the visitors didn’t hold back in one respect.
-They were obviously impressed with the layout and construction of the Walkerville plant, to the point Kentucky distillers might take lessons.
+The visitors admired the layout and construction of the Walkerville plant, to the point, said the report, Kentucky distillers might take notice.

 The steamer landed the crowd on a pretty lawn in front of a large three story brown stone building.* The building and its surroundings, clean gravel and stone walks, the pretty lawn with patches of lovely flowers, with a crowd of sturdy Canadians, in white flannel suits, off at one side engaged in a ball game,(bowling on the green), and an orchestra discoursing sweet music at the opposite end of the lawn, suggested a summer resort, but such was not the case.